German industry orders unchanged in May, weaker than expected

+Feb 1 Shares of Laureate Education Inc slumped as much as 13.4 percent in their debut on Wednesday, valuing the higher education provider at $1.97 billion, more than a year after it filed to go public.

-BERLIN Strong demand from euro zone countries for German industrial goods helped to cushion a drop in domestic orders in May, but the overall lacklustre data suggested that growth in Europe's largest economy would slow in the second quarter.
+BERLIN, July 6 German industrial orders were unchanged in May due to weaker domestic demand, data showed on Wednesday, disappointing market expectations and suggesting that growth in Europe's largest economy will slow in the second quarter.

-But record-high employment and rising real wages are helping German consumers' loosen their purse strings, making private consumption the most important growth driver of the economy.

-The main problem for German industry was still the sluggish growth of the world economy, Krueger said.

-In May, it was mainly German firms that scaled back bookings for industrial goods.
-Domestic demand fell by 1.9 percent compared to April, while foreign orders rose 1.4 percent with demand from euro zone countries surging 4.0 percent.
+Domestic demand fell by 1.9 percent while foreign orders rose 1.4 percent with demand from euro zone countries surging 4.0 percent.

-The data for April was slightly revised: Industry orders fell 1.9 percent compared to the previous month, from a previously reported decline of 2.0 percent.
+The data for April was slightly revised to a drop of 1.9 percent from a previously reported fall of 2.0 percent.

 "The orders in the industrial sector so far have been broadly stable this year apart from monthly fluctuations," the Economy Ministry said in a statement.